TonySac/Ender3NG-Build/software_install-CANBUS.md

 ```

 {: .tip }
-:bulb: Make sure to use the correct `/dev/serial/by-id/` path for the mainboard.
+:bulb: Make sure to use the correct `/dev/serial/by-id/` path for the Katapult mainboard as found when it was [previously flashed](/software_install-CANBUS.html#build--flash-katapult).

 ## Connect via CAN